-Assessment Methods Weighting Intended Learning Outcomes Assessed
+Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

-(%) a b c d
+a b c d

-1. Workshop assignments 45 X X
+1. Workshop assignments 45% ✓ ✓

-2. Quizzes 15 X X
+2. Quizzes 15% ✓ ✓

-3. Performance of final product 20 X X
+3. Performance of final product 20% ✓ ✓

-4. Training report 20 X X X X
+4. Training report 20% ✓ ✓ ✓ ✓

-Total 100
+Total 100%

 Workshop assignments in the form of small group manufacturing tasks will be used to assess how well students understand the working principle, capabilities, and operation of the manufacturing processes.
 Students' skill-level will be evaluated by the artifacts they produced, while their engineering judgment and critical thinking be evaluated by individually filled task worksheets.